Categories: News

 • Is solid—but not the biggest or tiniest — right-sized team, scalable EAs/attorneys, and 2-phase QA so you’re not “just a number.”

-• Provides a written guarantee — stands behind the resolution proposed in the investigation.
+• Provides a written commitment — stands behind the resolution proposed in the investigation.

 • Has 23+ years in business — staying power matters in a space where many firms come and go.

-• Is top-rated by Top Consumer Reviews — ideally #1 for tax debt relief.
+• Is recognized by Top Consumer Reviews — ideally highly rated for tax debt relief.

 • Has 1,500+ five-star reviews with few complaints — look at both praise and complaint rate.